dreamer-coding/fossil-ai/README.md

 # ***Jellyfish AI Library by Fossil Logic***

-Jellyfish is the core engine of Truthful Intelligence, a lightweight AI library written in pure C with no external dependencies.
-Designed for embedded and trust-critical systems, it records every input, output, and decision as a cryptographically hashed block, forming a fully auditable chain of reasoning.
-With support for adaptive learning, memory-based inference, and automatic pruning, Jellyfish ensures transparent, verifiable AI behavior where every conclusion is traceable to its source.
+Jellyfish v2 is the core reasoning engine behind Truthful Intelligence.
+It is a lightweight, deterministic AI library written in pure C, designed explicitly for embedded, safety-critical, and trust-sensitive environments.
+Rather than opaque model behavior, Jellyfish v2 emphasizes traceability, bounded adaptation, and forensic auditability.

+At its core, Jellyfish v2 records inputs, outputs, and internal decisions as structured memory blocks linked by cryptographic hashes.
+This forms an auditable reasoning ledger where every conclusion can be traced back to concrete inputs and rule applications.
+Learning is strictly memory-based and opt-in, with clear limits on growth, decay, and pruning to prevent drift, corruption, or uncontrolled behavior.

+Jellyfish v2 is not a black box.
+It is an inspectable system intended to be understood, verified, and trusted.

-### Key Features
+## Key Features

-- **Cross-Platform**
+- **Deterministic, Cross-Platform Core**
-  Runs reliably on Windows, macOS, Linux, and embedded systems.
+  Designed to run predictably on Windows, macOS, Linux, and embedded targets with identical behavior across builds.

-- **Zero Dependencies**
+- **Pure C, Zero Dependencies**
-  Written entirely in pure C for maximum portability, auditability, and minimal footprint.
+  Implemented entirely in standard C to maximize portability, auditability, and long-term maintainability.

-- **Blockchain-Inspired Memory**
-  Every input, output, and decision is stored as a cryptographically hashed block, creating a tamper-resistant, traceable chain of logic.

-- **Self-Pruning Engine**
+- **Hashed Reasoning Ledger**
+  Inputs, outputs, and decisions are stored as linked, cryptographically hashed blocks, enabling tamper-evident inspection and replay.

+- **Memory-Based Inference (Not Model Guessing)**
+  Decisions are derived from recorded experience and explicit logic paths, not probabilistic hallucination.

+- **Controlled Pruning and Decay**
-  Automatically removes obsolete or conflicting data, preserving clarity and consistency over time.
+  Obsolete, low-confidence, or conflicting memory blocks are pruned using deterministic rules, preserving clarity over time.

-- **Fully Auditable Reasoning**
-  Supports forensic-level inspection of every decision, enabling ethical and transparent AI behavior.
+- **Forensic-Level Auditability**
+  Every decision can be reconstructed step-by-step, supporting debugging, compliance, and ethical review.

-- **Modular and Configurable**
+- **Modular v2 Architecture**
-  Built to be embedded, extended, or customized for Truthful Intelligence applications across any platform.
+  Designed as a small, embeddable core with optional sub-libraries (such as chat, learning, or storage) that can be enabled or omitted as needed.

 ## ***Prerequisites***

 To get started, ensure you have the following installed:

 - **Meson Build System**: If you don’t have Meson `1.8.0` or newer installed, follow the installation instructions on the official [Meson website](https://mesonbuild.com/Getting-meson.html).
-- **Conan Package Manager**: If you prefer using Conan, ensure it is installed by following the instructions on the official [Conan website](https://docs.conan.io/en/latest/installation.html).

 ### Adding Dependency